-AAII’s Model Portfolios were not able to escape the weakness of the overall stock market last month.
-During January, the Model Shadow Stock Portfolio lost 7.6%, underperforming both the Vanguard Small Cap Index fund (NAESX), which lost 2.1%, and the DFA US Micro Cap Index fund (DFSCX), which fell 4.4%.
-The Model Shadow Stock Portfolio has a compound annual return of 17.8% from its inception in 1993, while the Vanguard Total Stock Market Index fund (VTSMX) has gained 9.1% annually over the same period.
+The Model Shadow Stock Portfolio lost 4.0% in the month of July, significantly worse than the Vanguard S&P 500 Index fund (VGINX), which was down 1.4% but better than the Vanguard Small Cap Index fund (NAESX), which lost 4.9% and the DFA US Micro Cap Index fund (DFSCX), which was down 5.8%.
+For the year, the Model Shadow Stock Portfolio is now down 4.7%, trailing the Vanguard Small Cap Index fund, which is up 1.1% and the DFA US Micro Cap Index fund, which is down 4.5%.
+The Model Shadow Stock Portfolio has a compound annual return of 17.5% from its inception in 1993, while the Vanguard Total Stock Market Index fund (VTSMX) has gained 9.3% annually over the same period.

-The Model Fund Portfolio held up better, losing 2.0% in January, and the Conservative Portfolio (75% Model Fund Portfolio and 25% iShares Barclays 1-3 Year Treasury Bond ETF) was only down 1.5%.
-This compares to a 3.1% loss for the Vanguard Total Stock Market Index fund (VTSMX).
-The Model Fund Portfolio has a compound annual return of 9.3% from its inception in June of 2003, while the Vanguard Total Stock Market Index fund has gained 8.8% annually over the same time period.
+The Model Fund Portfolio declined 1.5% in July.
+In comparison, the Vanguard Total Stock Market Index fund (VTSMX) lost 2.0%.
+For the year, the Model Fund Portfolio is now up 5.9%, ahead of the Vanguard Total Stock Market Index fund, which has gained 4.8%.
+The Model Fund Portfolio has a compound annual return of 9.6% from inception in June of 2003, while the Vanguard Total Stock Market Index fund has gained 9.1% annually over the same time period.

 NEW THIS MONTH